Cate Le Bon

-Cate Le Bon is a Welsh musician, songwriter and record producer.
+Cate Le Bon (born Cate Timothy; 4 March 1983) is a Welsh singer, songwriter and record producer.
 She sings in both English and Welsh.
-She has released seven solo studio albums, to date, and is one half of the experimental music duo Drinks (stylised in all caps) with her former partner Tim Presley.
-Her stage name is a tribute to English musician Simon Le Bon.
+She has released seven solo studio albums, and was one half of the experimental music duo Drinks (stylised in all caps) with her then-partner Tim Presley.

-As a record producer, Le Bon has worked with Deerhunter, John Grant, H. Hawkline, Kurt Vile, Josiah Steinbrick, Wilco, Devendra Banhart and Horsegirl.
+As a record producer, Le Bon has produced albums by Deerhunter, Wilco, John Grant, Dry Cleaning, Horsegirl, Devendra Banhart and Kurt Vile, amongst others.

 Career

+2007–2012: Early career, Me Oh My and Cyrk

 Le Bon first gained public attention when she supported Gruff Rhys (of the Super Furry Animals) on his 2007 solo UK tour.
 She appeared as a guest vocalist on Neon Neon's 2008 single "I Lust U" from their album Stainless Style.
 Under her original name she provided backing vocals on Richard James's debut solo album The Seven Sleepers Den in 2006.
 She also appeared on his second solo album, We Went Riding, from 2010.

 Her first official release was a Welsh language EP, Edrych yn Llygaid Ceffyl Benthyg ("Looking in the Eyes of a Borrowed Horse", similar to the English expression "to look a gift horse in the mouth"), on Peski Records in 2008.
 She also self-released the double A-side debut single "No One Can Drag Me Down" / "Disappear" (described by Gruff Rhys as "Bobbie Gentry and Nico fight over a Casio keyboard; melody wins!") on her website.
 Le Bon worked alongside Gorky's Zygotic Mynci's Megan Childs, who contributed violin, and Super Furry Animals and Thrills collaborator John Thomas, who added pedal steel.

-Her debut album, Me Oh My was released in 2009, followed by Cyrk and the Cyrk II EP in 2012.
+Her debut album Me Oh My was released in 2009, followed by Cyrk and the Cyrk II EP in 2012.